-Inflation relief: Florida 2022 Sales Tax Holidays.
-In inflationary times, every bit of savings can help.
+Florida’s 2023 Sales Tax Holidays.
 Florida sales tax runs anywhere from 6% to 8%, depending upon the county where you are making the purchase.
 Several years ago the Florida legislature started sales tax “holidays,” beginning with the back-to-school season.

-Flush with a budget surplus this year, the legislature passed several more holidays which begin this summer.
+Flush with a budget surplus again this year, the legislature passed several more holidays which begin in May.
 Some of them last a week, while others last up to 2 years.
 For a major purchase you might be considering, it pays to know the timetables.

-This has been an annual sales tax holiday for a few years now.
-If you are in or near Florida, and getting low on batteries, bungee cords, coolers, tarps, portable generator(s?), or several other items listed in the link below, you can save the sales tax by waiting until the week of May 28 to stock up.
+There has been an annual sales tax holiday for disaster preparedness for a few years now.
+If you are in or near Florida, and getting low on batteries, bungee cords, coolers, tarps, portable generator(s?), or several other items listed in the link below, you can save the sales tax by waiting until the week of the holiday to stock up.

 Of note, the holiday includes all kinds of pet provisions – pet food, pet kennels, pet beds, leashes, and even pet waste disposal bags.

 Also new for 2023, consumable household goods like paper goods, soap, hand sanitizer, and trash bags.